jakesower/spectragraph/packages/root/helpers.md

 ```

 That will clear out the appropriate keys, leaving us with a new query that will work as we'd like it to.

+### Schemaless Helpers

+There are other helper functions, namely `forEachSchemalessQuery`, `mapSchemalessQuery`, and `reduceSchemalessQuery` that do not require a schema.
+This, however, means that there is much less available info.
+For these, the `info` argument for the passed in function only contains `path` and `parent`.